ncampa-loginvsi/LoginEnterpriseHelper/README.md

 * Import the CSV file
 * For each Username in the CSV:
    * Query account information for the Username account
-   * Modify the accounts as specified in the provided .csv
+   * Modify the Username's account as specified in the provided .csv

 #### Parameters:
 * ```fqdn```: The fully qualified domain name of your Login Enterprise virtual appliance